Disappearance of Erin Foster and Jeremy Bechtel: Discovery

 On November 24, 2021, scuba diver Jeremy Sides searched a lake near the location of the party attended by the teenagers.
 Sides found a submerged vehicle, but it was not Foster's Grand Am.
 On November 30, using sonar technology, Sides found a vehicle located thirteen feet below the surface of the Calfkiller River, next to Highway 84, before running out of daylight.
 The following day, on December 1, 2021, Sides returned to the vehicle he had seen in the river and went diving to film the car.
 The license plate was confirmed to be that of Foster's Grand Am.
-He called White County Sheriff Steve Page to report his discovery and to confirm that it was Foster's car with two human remains found inside.
-The remains were later confirmed to be Foster and Bechtel, found in the vehicle after missing for 21 years.
+He called White County Sheriff Steve Page to report his discovery and to confirm that it was Foster's car with human remains found inside.
+The remains were later confirmed to be those of Foster and Bechtel, found in the vehicle that had been missing for 21 years.

 Police have theorized that Foster lost control of her vehicle while driving on Highway 84, which did not have a guardrail along that section in 2000.
-As of July 2022, the police investigation was not closed, but foul play was ruled out from police lines of inquiry.
+As of July 2022, the police investigation was not closed, but police indicated there was no evidence of foul play.

-Jeremy Sides

-Jeremy Sides, from Acworth, Georgia, broadcasts his efforts to solve missing people cold cases on a YouTube channel.

 Burial

-Both Foster and Bechtel were buried in 2022.
+Jeremy Bechtel was buried in 2022 while Erin was cremated the same year.

+Erin's father, Cecil Foster, died in 2025 and was also cremated.